Skip to content

 Board Lanes and Coexistence Rules

-System-generated civic work should not be crowded out by player contracts.
+System-generated civic work should be prioritized by urgency and board lane.

 Use explicit board lanes: